 Parenting is a skill-set and long distance parenting adds a layer of complexity.
-Having the right long distance parenting tools on hand makes it easier and less stressful.
-This long distance parent tool kit will get you started with a list of things every new long distance parent should have at the ready.
+Long distance parenting is easier and less stressful with the right long distance parenting tools on hand.
+This long distance parenting tool kit will get you started with a list of things every new long distance parent should have at the ready.

 We cover getting through the initial adjustment, and how to create your long distance parenting plan in other posts.
 Here, we will talk about the more practical day to day long distance parenting tools like schedules, supplies.